-NHS DigiTrials is a similar, more formalised process to invite NHS-registered individuals to research studies, which is already demonstrating success with recruitment to the Randomised Evaluation of COVID-19 Therapy (RECOVERY) trial and the Platform Randomised trial of Interventions against COVID-19 In older people (PRINCIPLE) Trial.51 https://pubmed.ncbi.nlm.nih.gov/26791963/
+NHS DigiTrials is a similar, more formalised process to invite NHS-registered individuals to research studies, which is already demonstrating success with recruitment to the Randomised Evaluation of COVID-19 Therapy (RECOVERY) trial and the Platform Randomised trial of Interventions against COVID-19 In older people (PRINCIPLE) Trial.

-We have already demonstrated the feasibility of NHSBT email invitations sent to blood donors in joining Our Future Health and this pilot study is summarised in Appendix D. In addition, INTERVAL52 and COMPARE53 studies have already successfully demonstrated recruitment of blood
+We have already demonstrated the feasibility of NHSBT email invitations sent to blood donors in joining Our Future Health and this pilot study is summarised in Appendix D. In addition, INTERVAL and COMPARE studies have already successfully demonstrated recruitment of blood donors for research studies that use the first 35 ml of blood that would otherwise be discarded for infection control, while the STRategies to Improve Donor ExperienceS (STRIDES) study is also currently successfully recruiting blood donors.